Carlotta (performer)

+As a TV presenter, Carlotta was a featured panelist on the talk show Beauty and the Beast, as well as a regular guest on the entertainment program Studio 10.

-In 2021, she announced that she is retiring from the industry after 62 years.
-In a statement from the newspaper Sydney Morning Herald, they cited Carlotta as much as an Australian legend in the vein of Don Bradman and Cate Blanchett.
+In 2021, Carlotta announced her retirement from the industry after 62 years.
+In response, the Sydney Morning Herald cited Carlotta as an Australian legend in the vein of Don Bradman and Cate Blanchett.